senanursenol/Plant-Disease-Detection-CNN/README.md

 * **Visualization:** Feature map extraction to understand model focus.

 ## 📊 Results
 The model achieved **93% accuracy** on the validation set.
-Below are the training performance graphs:
+Below are the training performance graphs.

 ## 🚀 How to Run
 1. Download the `Plant_Disease_Detection_CNN.ipynb` file.